 Why visit the Gullfoss Waterfall in Iceland?

-Its 20th century history is considered as the first environmentalist fight in Iceland regarding protecting waterfalls against generating power.
+Its 20th century history is considered as the first environmentalist fight in Iceland: protecting the waterfalls vs generating power from it.
 Its area was designated as nature reserve in 1979.

 PLANNING TIPS - Gullfoss Waterfall Iceland

 How to get to Gullfoss waterfall Iceland

 - Approximately 110km from Reykjavik i.e. 1h30min drive